What is Wikidata?

 -

 Let us explore the item British Library (Q23308).
-The top part of the item page serves for identifying the item.
-It has:
+The top part of the item page identifies the item.
+Here you will see:

 - label